Ice Program FAQ

 How can I prepare for the program?

 Go climbing a lot.
-Do some leading.
-Take a self-rescue class.
+Stand outside in the cold for a few hours to test your winter layering systems and gear.
+Walk uphill with a heavy pack to simulate approaches that will be a part of any ice climbing day.
 By mid October there is usually snow on Mount Washington and you can do some winter hikes - maybe an overnight.
 Do some events with other AMC climbers.

 Is this program fun?

 Heck yeah!
-We climb, we hangout, we tell tall tales, we eat good food, and we drink beer.
+We climb, we hangout, we tell tall tales, we eat good food, and some people drink beer.
 What else can you ask for?
 Not only will you learn to ice climb, but you'll also get to know some great climbers.

 Who gets in?